jirakst/1337/README.md

 1) A detailed description of the multi-agent system, including the agents' architecture, abilities, and behaviors:

-The multi-agent system is designed to simulate an environment (TheWorld) where agents move and collect resources.
-There are two agents in the environment, which is currently a 3x3 grid.
+The multi-agent system is designed to simulate an environment (TheWorld) where agents collect resources.
+There are currently two agents in the environment, which is currently a 3x3 grid.
 The agents have a shared policy network, which is a simple neural network with one hidden layer.
 The policy network's purpose is to determine the best action for each agent to take at a given state.
 The agents follow an epsilon-greedy exploration strategy, choosing a random action with probability epsilon and the action with the highest predicted reward with probability (1 - epsilon).

 The agents can take five actions: move up, move down, move left, move right, or attempt to collect a resource at their current position.
 When an agent collects a resource, it receives a reward of +1.
 The agent's objective is to collect all resources in the environment.
 They communicate via a shared memory that is propraged through the policy network.